 In 2014, podcasts were all the rage and continue to be so today.
 Though it’s hard to determine the root of this fad, experts say there are a few reasons for its widespread popularity.
 To begin with, podcasters have significantly stepped up the quality of their content in recent years.
 Additionally, making a podcast is less expensive than either creating or appearing on a television or radio broadcast– another draw for many people.
 And finally, as more cars come equipped with internet capabilities (it’s estimated that by 2025 100% of cars will be able to connect), automakers expect that commuting will become one giant opportunity to listen in on some great podcasts.

-If you’re wondering what all these podcasters are talking about, we compiled a list of some of the best podcasts in different categories that will appeal to web designers who work from home.
+If you’re wondering what all these podcasters are talking about, we compiled a list of some of the top podcasts of 2015 in different categories that will appeal to web designers who work from home.
 Whether you’re driving, walking your dog, or doing the dishes, there’s a podcast out there for everyone and every interest.
 If you’ve been addicted to Serial and are looking for more great content, check out our list of the best podcasts below!

-Best Web Design Podcasts
+Best Web Design Popular Podcast 2015

 - Unfinished Business